The Experiment Podcast: A Uyghur Teen’s Life After Escaping Genocide

 Listen and subscribe: Apple Podcasts | Spotify | Stitcher | Google Podcasts

 Here in the United States, 19-year-old Aséna Tahir Izgil feels as though she’s a “grandma.”
-Aséna is Uyghur, an ethnic minority being targeted by the Chinese government in what other nations have called a genocide.
+Aséna is Uyghur, an ethnic minority being targeted by the Chinese government.
 The pain she witnessed before escaping in 2017 has aged her beyond her years, she says, making it hard to relate to American teenagers.

 “They talk about … TikToks … clothing, malls, games, movies, and stuff,” she says.
 “And then the things I think about [are] genocide, Uyghurs, international policies … all the annoying adult facts.”